 Authorised Officers are responsible for ensuring that all suppliers submitting a tender/quotation are suitably assessed against the specification and evaluation/award criteria documentation.
-For contracts above £100,000, or where a tender process has been conducted, the assessment process must include ensuring that the potential suppliers have sound economic and financial standing, have the appropriate levels of insurance and the technical ability and capacity to fulfil the requirements.
+For contracts above £100,000, or where a tender process has been conducted, the assessment process must include ensuring that the potential suppliers have sound economic and financial standing and the technical ability and capacity to fulfil the requirements.
 Relevant information requirements will have been included within the ITT documentation and the assessment process should ensure that the appropriate advice is taken from relevant professional support staff.